NBISweden/IgDiscover-legacy/doc/guide.rst

 codon near 60 bp upstream of the start of the V gene match.

 IgDiscover was tested with paired-end Illumina MiSeq reads (2x300bp).
-It should be able to handle 454 data, but we have not tested this.
+It should be able to handle 454 data, but we have not tested this thoroughly.

 Configuration